cloudpilot-emu/cloudpilot-emu/web/embedded/doc/README.md

 click on a session and select "save" or swipe the session to the right and select the second icon.
 A dialog will open that allows you save a session snapshot.

+## Sizing and styling the canvas

+When applying CSS to the canvas element you must make sure not to touch `border`, `padding`, `box-size` and `object-fit`.
+Messing with those breaks Cloudpilot's handling of pointer events.
+If you need border or padding, wrap the canvas in a containing element and apply those properties on the container instead.

+Apart from this restriction you are free to style Cloudpilot as you like.
+Regardless of the layout dimensions and aspect of the canvas, the virtual pilot will always be rendered at the maximum size possible and centered, and the surrounding area will be transparent and invisible for pointer events.

+Cloudpilot renders at a high resolution internally and lets the browser do the (down)scaling.
+Non-integer scaling adds a slight blur to the pixelated pilot screen.
+If you want a fully crisp image instead you can set `image-rendering` to either `pixelated` or `crisp`.
+Be aware, however, that this will cause aliasing artifacts (non-uniformly sized pixels) and will degrade the visual quality of the graffiti area and button controls.